10 Most Famous Places in Australia

 Australia is famous for a lot of things, from iniquitous landscapes to mellow cities and splendid beaches.
 It won’t be possible for anyone to see the entire country and experience everything the continent has to offer on a single tour.
 So here we have compiled for you a list of top ten must visit places in Australia.

 The Sydney Opera House is without doubt Australia’s most quickly recognizable places.
 With its lofty, sail-like arches that overlook its modern architecture, the Opera House has come to represent Australia just as the Statue of Liberty represents America or the London eye represents London.
 The building was inaugurated by Queen Elizabeth II on October 20, 1973.
-From that day onward the Opera House has achieved the status of the busiest public venue in the world with more than 3000 performances every year and an audience of close to 2.1 million every year.
+From that day onwards the Opera House has achieved the status of the busiest public venue in the world with more than 3000 performances every year and an audience of close to 2.1 million every year.

 The Sydney Harbor Bridge, also known as The Coathanger is the biggest steel arch bridge in the world with its highest point surging more than 130 meters from the harbor.
 The bridge was completed in 1932.
 The bridge is instantly recognizable around the world; the New Year celebrations of the Sydney Harbor Bridge are famous worldwide.
 A tour of the bridge is available to the visitors, which takes you to the top of the span from where the view of the harbor is mind-blowing.
 The tour is available in the morning as well as in the evening and at night.

 The Great Barrier Reef is the world’s longest t coral reef system.
 The reef located in the aptly named Coral Sea stretches over 2600 kilometers.
 The gigantic system of reefs can even be viewed from outer space.
-It contain more then 600 different types of hard and soft corals.
-Many sea species dwells in these coral reefs in Australia.

 The Royal Botanic Gardens were established in Sydney by Governor Bligh in 1816.
 The gardens are located near the center of downtown Sydney.
 The Gardens provide a stark contrast to the surrounding urban area and offer amazing views of the Sydney Harbor.
 They cover an area of about 30 hectares; there are more than 7500 species of plants in the garden.